SUSE-Enceladus/suse-saas-tools/aws/sqs_event_manager/README.rst

 The SQS Event Manager reacts on SQS events from a given sns topic.
 The topic of the messages are marketplace entitlement change notifications.
-The manager runs as a Lambda function and handles the events when the come in.
-The cusomer entitlement data is collected and passed on to the API setup in the coniguration file.
+The manager runs as a Lambda function and handles the events when they come in.
+The cusomer entitlement data is collected and passed on to the API specified in the coniguration file.

 Higlevel Deployment Plan
 ------------------------